 It is the suppliers’ responsibility to provide correct bank details and email addresses to Thales UK to facilitate payment.
 Any changes to address or bank details must be notified to Thales UK no less than 4 weeks before they take effect.

-We process supplier payments throughout each week and pay our suppliers using BACS (Bank Automated Clearing System), CHAPS (Clearing House Automated Payment System), Faster Payments or Direct Debit only.
+We process supplier payments throughout each month and pay our suppliers using BACS (Bank Automated Clearing System), CHAPS (Clearing House Automated Payment System), Faster Payments or Direct Debit only.
 Thales UK is not responsible for any delays in payments being made which are outside of our control (e.g. where our Banking Provider suffers from technical failures or otherwise delays the processing of such payments).
-Thales UK will advise supplier promptly of any reason why an invoice will not be paid to the agreed terms.

 Remittance advice notes are emailed to the supplier once the payment has been processed.

 Thales UK will endeavour to advise suppliers promptly of any disputes or reasons why an invoice will not be paid to the agreed terms.
 Invoices that are subject to dispute will not be paid until resolution of the dispute.
 Once resolved, payment will be made in accordance with the terms of the contract, this document and the Code.

 Thales UK encourages all of its suppliers to become signatories to and adhere to the terms of the Code.
 Details of which can be found here.